The many benefits of adding lavender to your beauty routine are oh-so worth it…

-So, if you thought your beauty routine starts with what you put on your face and body – time to think again.
-Looking after your skin starts with more high-quality downtime in dreamland.
+So, if you thought your beauty routine starts with what you put on your face, hair and body – time to think again.
+Looking after your skin and hair health starts with more high-quality downtime in dreamland.
 It’s not called beauty sleep for nothing…

-How to use lavender to help you sleep
+How to use lavender oil to help you sleep

 Enter the Queen of Sleep.
-Best known for it calming and sedative effects, lavender essential oil is everyone’s go-to remedy for a great night’s sleep…
+Best known for its calming and sedative effects, lavender essential oil is everyone’s go-to remedy for a great night’s sleep…

 Turn your bedroom into a sleep sanctuary: Light a lavender candle to create a peaceful atmosphere with its light floral scent.
 Spritz your pillows and sheets with a calming lavender linen spray.
 Tuck a soothing lavender sachet under your pillow to enjoy a deep slumber all-night long.